surister/queryzen/queryzen-docs/docs/concepts/zen.md

 LIMIT 10
 ```

-Using this in your application can lead to problems, if you want to change the SQL, you can break
+Using raw SQL in your application can lead to certain problems, changing raw SQL is prone to mistakes, we have no
+way of easily rolling back a query, or tracking its performance history across changes.
-your application, let's add a version to it to solve the issue.
+Let's add a version to it to solve the issue.

 ```sql
 -- CrateDB dialect